ravendb/docs/version_2_5/docs/server/extending/bundles/morelikethis.markdown

 + **Fields** - Limit the fields that we search on to just the specified field names.
 + **Boost** - Boost terms in query based on score.
 Using this option may give more exact results by boosting the terms found by their score.
 The default is false.
++ **BoostFactor** - Factor that is used during term boosting.
+Default: 1.
++ **IndexName** - Name of an index to use in operation.
++ **DocumentId** - The id of a document that will be used as the basis for comparision.
++ **MapGroupFields** - The values for the mapping group fields that will be used as the basis for comparision.
 + **MaximumNumberOfTokensParsed** - The maximum number of tokens to parse in each example document field that is not stored with TermVector support.
 The default is 5000.
 + **MaximumWordLength** - Ignore words greater than this length or if 0 then this has no effect.
 The default is 0.
 + **MaximumQueryTerms** - Return a Query with no more than this many terms.
 The default is 25.
 + **MinimumDocumentFrequency** - Ignore words which do not occur in at least this many documents.
 The default is 5.
++ **MaximumDocumentFrequency** - Ignore words which occur in more than this many documents.
+Default is Int32.MaxValue.
++ **MaximumDocumentFrequencyPercentage** - Ignore words which occur in more than this percentage of documents.
 + **MinimumTermFrequency** - Ignore terms with less than this frequency in the source doc.
 The default is 2.
 + **MinimumWordLength** - Ignore words less than this length or if 0 then this has no effect.
 The default is 0.
 + **StopWordsDocumentId** - the document ID that contains the set of stop words (see below).